irainho/irainho/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my MSc Thesis at CENTRA, IST
-- 🌱 I’m currently learning about Linearized General Relativity on Hyperboloidal Slices
+- 🔭 I’m a PhD student in Computational Astrophysics in Valencia, Spain
-- 📫 How to reach me: email
+- 📫 How to reach me: email me @ rainho.ines@gmail.com
 - 😄 Pronouns: she/her

 <!--